krofna/Trajan/README.md

 # dagmatch #

-### Alignment of complex trajectories from single-cell RNAseq experiments. ###
+### Compute optimal dag matching ###

 ## Compiling dagmatch ##

+In order to build dagmatch, you need to have Eigen3 library installed.
 To build dagmatch, simply run

 ```
+cmake .
 make
 ```